BVU Storm Lake Campus

 - Or other circumstances beyond the student’s control.

-The appeal request should be made through, and will be approved by, the Office of Student Affairs or the Office of Graduate Studies.
+The appeal request should be made through, and will be approved by, the Office of Student Affairs.
 The student or an interested party can initiate this process.

 A student can rescind a withdrawal by providing a written request to the Office of Student Affairs.

 If a student wishes to request a leave of absence instead of withdrawing, he/she should contact the Office of Student Affairs to begin that process.
 Under this policy, a leave of absence will be treated as an official withdrawal.

 The Office of Student Affairs or the Office of Financial Assistance can be contacted with questions concerning the withdrawal process.
 The Office of Financial Assistance and/or the Business Office can be contacted concerning the Return of Title IV Funds Policy.

 Institutional Charges And The Return of Institutional and State Aid Policy for Withdrawals-Storm Lake Campus

 Students who withdraw completely from Buena Vista University will have their tuition, and applicable room and board reduced on a percentage basis up to four (4) weeks into the semester.
 Correspondingly, adjustments to a student’s institutional and state aid will be based on their official date of withdrawal and the same percentage.
 The Business Office will notify the student of their final billing information after all of the appropriate adjustments have been made.
 Any additional fees a student accrues, will not be adjusted and the student will be fully charged for the fee.

 The Institutional Charges & Institutional and State Aid reduction percentage schedule will be:

 - 1st week of classes: 95% return of charges & institutional aid